chanmix51/elcaro/documentation/article.md

       <li>Age: <?php echo $employee['age']->format("%y") ?> years old.</li>

-Before we conclude this part, it is important to say the `getSelectFields()` method we did overload will cause problems as the new `age` column does not take the optionnal alias in account.
+Before we conclude this part, it is important to say the `getSelectFields()` method we did overload will cause problems as the new `age` column does not take the optional alias in account.
 This is mandatory when complex queries use sets with similar column names and will lead to `Ambiguous field` type errors.
 To ovoid this, let's fix our method:

 ```php
     public function getSelectFields($alias = null)